Chencho Nio: Club career

 2009 was also the first season that Yeedzin represented Bhutan in continental competition, their victory in the previous season's league competition meaning that they were awarded Bhutan's berth in the 2009 AFC President's Cup.
 They were drawn in Group C for the Group Stage, along with Dordoi-Dynamo Naryn of Kyrgyzstan, Kanbawza of Burma and Phnom Penh Crown of Cambodia.
 They travelled to Bishkek, where all the group games were played, but were beaten in all three games, conceding fourteen goals and scoring only three and did not progress.

 Yeedzin bounced straight back the following season with another unbeaten season, finishing nine points clear of Druk Pol to give Chencho his second championship, dropping points only once; in a 0–0 draw against Druk Pol.

 Following his performances both domestically and in continental football, Chencho earned himself a move to Royal Wahingdoh in the Indian I-League 2nd Division.
 In doing so, he became the first Bhutanese player to be able to call himself a full-time professional player, signing a contract worth Nu 1,000,000 per season.
 In his first season, his new club finished unbeaten in their group, but were unable to finish in the top two in the final stage and so remained in the second division.
 The following season, Chencho moved to Luangmual, also in the I-League Second Division.

 International career

-Chencho has been capped ten times for the Bhutan national football team, most recently he took part in the 2013 SAFF Championship, playing in two of Bhutan's three group games; the 2–8 loss to the Maldives and the 0–3 loss to Afghanistan.
+Chencho has been capped 35 times for the Bhutan national football team.
+He notably took part in the 2013 SAFF Championship, playing in two of Bhutan's three group games; the 2–8 loss to the Maldives and the 0–3 loss to Afghanistan.

 Personal life

-Prior to his move to Royal Wahingdoh, Chencho juggled football with his job at a private company in Bhutan.
-While playing for Royal Wahingdoh, he studied for an MBA.
-He is a supporter of Tottenham Hotspur and his favourite player is Wayne Rooney.
+Prior to his move to Royal Wahingdoh, Chencho juggled football with MBA studies and job at a private company.